We shape our buildings, and then they shape us.

 A fundamental goal of architecture is to shelter human activity, but the best architecture inspires new and better ways of living.
 Environmental, technological, and social forces are changing everything from art to education to commerce to healing and beyond.
 And great design has the capacity to navigate this change with boldness, invention, and beauty.

 Our Northern home provides a clear-eyed perspective.
 Our Canadian landscape is as vast as the diversity of its people and ideas.
 Seeing, hearing, and understanding what’s happening around you is important and supporting one another is vital.
 Courage, compassion, and integrity are at the heart of our identity.

 A culture of collaboration We join together in teams with mixed skill sets to design buildings for a wide range of clients.
 In this setting, we value sharp ideas expressed evocatively and with respect.

-Diamond Schmitt was established in Toronto in 1975, and today includes offices in Vancouver and New York.
+Diamond Schmitt was established in Toronto in 1975, and today includes offices in Vancouver, Calgary and New York.